tkhamez/neucore/doc/API.md

 - List all players with a role. `GET /user/player/with-role/{name}`
 - Lists all players with characters who have a certain status. `GET /user/player/with-status/{name}`

+Service API
+- Update all service accounts of one player. `PUT /user/service/update-all-accounts/{playerId}`

 #### user-manager

 Allows a player to add and remove groups from players with "managed" status.